KevinKra/Notes/certifications/aws/solutions_architect/readme.md

 - Instance Metadata and User Data can be retrieved from within the instance via a special URL.
 Similar information can be extracted by using the API via the CLI or an SDK.

+- To get meta-data or user-data simply curl in the EC2 resource the following command: `curl http://<ip-address>/latest/meta-data` or `curl http://<ip-address>/latest/user-data`

 - EBS, EFS, and FSx are all storage services based on **block storage**.

 - Individual instances are provisioned in AZs.

+### Networking with EC2

+- 3 Different types of **Virtual Networking Cards:** ENI, EN, EFA.
+- **Elastic Network Interface**: For basic, day-to-day networking.
+- **Enhanced Networking**: Uses single root I/O virtualization (SR-IOV) to provide high performance.
+- **Elastic Fabric Adapter**: Accelerates High Performance Computing (HPC) and machine learning applications.

+#### ENI (Elastic Network Interface - EC2 default)

+> An ENI is simply a virtual network card that allows:

+- Private IPv4 Addresses.
+- Public IPv4 Address.
+- Many IPv6 Addresses.
+- MAC Address.
+- 1 or More Security Groups.

+**Common ENI use cases:**

+- Create a management network.
+- Use network and security appliances in your VPC.
+- Create dual-homed instances with workloads/roles for distinct subnets.
+- Create low-budget, high-availability solutions.

+#### EN (Enhanced Networking)

+> For High-Performance Networking.

+- Range of 10Gbps - 100Gbps.
+- Single Root I/O Virtualization (SR-IOV), SR-IOV provides higher I/O performance and lower CPU utilization.
+- Performance, provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
+- **Depending on your instances type, EN can be enabled using:** ENA (Elastic Network Adapter), which supports networks

+---

 ### EC2 Total Lessons Summary

+#### EC2 Metadata

+- User data is your bootstrap scripts/
+- Meta data is data about your EC2 instances.
+- You can use bootstrap scripts to access your meta data.

 #### SUMMARY: EBS